 B. Request for Extension

-IDL will only consider a request to extend an encroachment permit's sunset period if the request is received prior to the end of the sunset period.
+IDL will only consider a request to extend an encroachment permit's sunset period if the request is received prior to the end of the sunset period, and it must be submitted in writing.

 C. Granting Extensions